 When to serve ricotta and spinach crepes

 These crepes are not the lightest on earth, and we usually eat them for lunch.
-Clearly, if you want to eat them for dinner, they are completely suitable.
+If you want to eat them for dinner, they are completely suitable.

 How to store them